the-other-mariana/ml-intro/week2/README.md

 ![img](https://github.com/the-other-mariana/ml-intro/blob/master/week2/res/reg-03.PNG?raw=true)

-- The error behaves as a Unimodal (one mode, max or min value) convex equation (J) and therefore can be minimized, which is our objective: find the a_0, a_1 values that generate the reduce error (J).
+- The error behaves as a Unimodal (one mode, max or min value) convex equation (J) and therefore can be minimized, which is our objective: find the a_0, a_1 values that reduce the most the error (J).

 ### Descendent Gradient

-- **Descendent Gradient** is the method that find these a_0, a_1 minimize the J function.
+- **Descendent Gradient** is the method that find these a_0, a_1 that minimize the J function.

     - Requirements: Unimodal and second-derivative exists.